GodotSteam/GodotSteam/docs/signals/matchmaking.md

 ## lobby_invite

 !!! function "lobby_invite"
-	Someone has invited you to join a Lobby.
+	Someone has invited you to join a lobby.
 Normally you don't need to do anything with this, as the Steam UI will also display a 'user has invited you to the lobby, join?' notification and message.

 	**Returns:**